 Yes, I know, I’m posting another pasta recipe, but in my defence, this one is very different – it’s got penne, spinach, and lots of parmesan!
 I’m such a sucker for pasta; everyone close to me knows that I love to eat pasta, but more importantly, I can cook pasta extremely well!
 I’m not just saying that; it’s true!
 I think I’m an old Italian momma on the inside. 🙂

-And, living with John.e, I hear it all of the time.
+Ok, fast forward to present day.
+I’m living with John.e.
+And, I hear it all of the time.
 He constantly praises my pasta dishes.
 And, if there’s ever a time when I’m not happy with the end result of a pasta recipe, he very quickly blames it on the brand of pasta.
 (Maybe he’s being really sincere, or maybe he just wants me to keep cooking pasta so that I’m less tempted to start cooking more non-vegetarian dishes!
 Who knows!?
 Either way, I’ll take the compliment!)

 This particular pasta dish is inexpensive and quick to pull together.
 I love that it’s loaded with so much spinach, and the saltiness of the parmesan and the butter carries throughout the dish so well.
 And, well, how can one go wrong with cheese, butter, and cream?
 It’s really not possible, now is it!?
 I’m glad you agree.
 Let’s get to the recipe; enough waiting around.